ngen-brett/gitlab-ce/doc/development/contributing/issue_workflow.md

 We use the term group to map down product requirements from our product stages.
 As a team needs some way to collect the work their members are planning to be assigned to, we use the `~group::` labels to do so.

 Normally there is a 1:1 relationship between Stage labels and Group labels.
-In the spirit of "Everyone can Contribute", any issue can be picked up by any group, depending on current priorities.
+In the spirit of "Everyone can contribute", any issue can be picked up by any group, depending on current priorities.
 For example, an issue labeled ~"devops::create" may be picked up by the ~"group::access" group.

 We also use stage and group labels to help quantify our [throughput](https://about.gitlab.com/handbook/engineering/management/throughput).